I wrote! Reader NotesGo to section

-Uquía is a town in the Quebrada de Humahuaca located at 2.858 meters above sea level, where most of the year the calm and the tranquility walk through its dirt streets, ruled by the strong rays of sun.
-Everything is serene in Uquía until the day of the “banishment” of the carnival; at that time the village with less than 600 inhabitants – receives tourists from all over the world to see a unique show of its kind.
+Uquía is a town in the Quebrada de Humahuaca located at 2,858 meters above sea level, where most of the year calm and tranquility walk through its dirt streets, governed by strong sun rays.
+Everything is serene in Uquía until the day of the “dig up” of the carnival comes; at that time the village that has less than 600 inhabitants - receives tourists from all over the world to see a show unique in its kind.

-Dozens of colorful devils — belonging to the comparsa Los Alegres — descend from Cerro Blanco to the beat of music to celebrate the beginning of the most important festivity of the Northern Argentina.
-The carnival in Jujuy begins with the banishment of Pujllay (the name given to the devil, and symbolizing the sun), Los Alegres de Uquía dig up a doll representing him on the top of a sacred hill, and the excitement of all those who travel to see that moment is felt in the atmosphere .
-The members of the comparsa appear from the top of the hill, singing and shouting with a sharp voice, and descend several meters dancing to their Mojón — an altar made of stones — where the carnival week begins.
+Dozens of colorful devils — belonging to the Los Alegres comparsa — descend from Cerro Blanco to the beat of music to celebrate the beginning of the most important holiday in Northern Argentina.
+The carnival in Jujuy begins with the dig up of Pujllay (name the devil receives, and symbolizes the sun), Los Alegres de Uquía dig up a doll that represents it on top of a sacred hill, and the emotion of all of us who travel to see that moment makes itself felt in the environment.
+The members of the comparsa appear from the top of the hill, singing and shouting with a sharp voice, and descend several meters dancing to their Mojón — an altar made of stones — where they start the week of carnival.

-From that moment on, all visitors are invited to the celebration.
-For eight days, the comparsa dressed as devils will walk through the streets of Uquía in fulfillment of the invitations: carrying joy with her, and drinking Saratoga, the official drink of Carnival.
+From that moment on all visitors are invited to the celebration.
+For eight days, the parsa disguised as devils will tour the streets of Uquia in fulfillment of the treats: bringing joy with her, and drinking Saratoga, the official drink of the Carnival.

-The calm of this Andean village returns – as every year – a week later, at the burial of Pujllay that each comparsa performs in their Mojón.
+The calm of this Andean village returns - as every year - a week later, at the burial of Pujllay that each comparsa performs in its Mojón.
 And until the next Carnival.

 Valentín Saal is a Mendocino business manager working in China.
 Via Instagram he told us the experie...

 Bethlehem, Roberto and Pampa, took the route in a combi model 59.
 We tell you his story.